 According to Gartner, “Most distributed-ledger initiatives are still in the early alpha or beta testing stage.
 Furthermore, “Multiple business use cases are yet to be proven, but 52% of those we surveyed believe that blockchain will affect their business.”
 2

-This makes blockchains a trend that’s hard to ignore.
 In a world now defined by around-the-clock transactions in every business sector and across a variety of channels, here’s the true beacon of blockchains and distributed ledgers: They will allow transactions to happen increasingly faster, easier and more organically.

 Implementing blockchains will be a challenge.
 Capitalizing on the blockchain trend requires close monitoring, clear definitions and knowledge of limitations — but successful adoption will undoubtedly revolutionize operating models for all industries in the coming years.